 Technology was established by the 2012 General Assembly with enactment of Senate Bill 95.
-The task force was charged with considering strategies for providing 5th- and 6th-grade students with access to computing devices for school and home use and reviewing the statewide availability of broadband technology necessary for using the devices.
+The task force was charged with considering strategies for providing fifth and sixth-grade students with access to computing devices for school and home use and reviewing the statewide availability of broadband technology necessary for using the devices.
 To achieve the goals of the task force, the members chose to examine what Kentucky schools are already doing in the area of mobile computing devices, national trends, digital curriculum, and access to broadband.

-Governance of Education Data Security in Kentucky - In December 2011, the Education Assessment and Accountability Review Subcommittee approved a research agenda for the
+Governance of Education Data Security in Kentucky - In December 2012, the Education Assessment and Accountability Review Subcommittee approved a research agenda for the

 Office of Education Accountability that included a review of the security of Kentucky's education information systems.
-The review discovered many best practices were in place but recommended six key areas to ensure district-level security plans are created, implemented, audited and enforced.
+The review discovered many best practices were in place but made recommendations in six key disciplines to ensure district-level security plans are created, implemented, audited and enforced.